 The concept of double jeopardy as it applies to the law is one of those things that many people know about but few people understand.
 Here’s what double jeopardy actually means to someone already charged with a crime.
 What is Double Jeopardy Under the Law?
 Most people grasp the basic idea of double jeopardy -that […]

 Under California law, abortion may be a legal option for a mother to choose, but otherwise, feticide can result in murder charges.
-Just because the death occurred to an unborn person does not mean it is a lesser crime.
-If you have been accused of murder related to the death of a fetus, call a […]
+Just because the victim was an unborn child does not mean it is a lesser crime.
+If you have been accused of murder related to the death of a fetus, call a criminal […]

 Here’s How to Legally Film California Police